secretaria-ICA/Classificacao_do_Tempo_de_Inatividade_em_Kpis_de_Manutencao_na_Industria_d_Mineracao/README.md

 How do I decide which model will fit better? (i.e., Proximity or Density based univariate or multivariate model, IsoRF,RF Classifier or Logarithmic Regression for classification).
 Whenever I engage in modelling activity, it is necessary to understand first the involved data; this is EDA*.

-*The primary purpose for the EDA is to better understand the data, how to transform it, if necessary, how to assess limitations,  inherent assumptions in the data structure and how the data fits in underlying structures in order to decide the best approach to the modelling.
+(*) The primary purpose for the EDA is to better understand the data, how to transform it, if necessary, how to assess limitations,  inherent assumptions in the data structure and how the data fits in underlying structures in order to decide the best approach to the modelling.

 EDA objectives: How to understand data in order to proper modelling?

-•Data Cleaning: Rename variables, data type conversion, encoding data if necessary, merge datasets, transform variables, managing
-	 missing values, managing anomalous values.
+• Data Cleaning: Rename variables, data type conversion, encoding data if necessary, merge datasets, transform variables, managing missing values, managing anomalous values.
 In these cases it will be necessary dealing with them using another approach because
 	 they can hold the clues to new insights.

-•Preliminary select of appropriate models libraries and  data mining tools.
+• Preliminary select of appropriate models libraries and  data mining tools.

-•Check point; Is the data in an appropriate format, as Tidy datasets?
+• Check point; Is the data in an appropriate format, as Tidy datasets?

-•Reviewing assumption: Provide descriptive dataset summary
+• Reviewing assumption: Provide descriptive dataset summary

-•Determining relationships between variables.
+• Determining relationships between variables.

 Modeling: